cduncan20/Human-Behavior-Classifier/README.md

 I chose to program this project using Python version 3.8.
 To run the code for this project, follow the steps below:

-1. Save the folder named *D2_casey_duncan* to a desired directory in on your computer and use the Ubuntu terminal to navigate into this directory.
+1. Save the folder named *Human-Behavior-Classifier* to a desired directory in on your computer and use the Ubuntu terminal to navigate into this directory.

 2. Install the following required Python packages to run this code.